 - Practice in PET/CT under the supervision of a clinical advisor

 - Practice in PET/CT for at least 400 hours in a 15-month time block within the established 5-year timeframe; and

 - Complete a Summary of Clinical Competence (SCC).

 SCCs that are deemed incomplete are subject to a $50 resubmission fee.

-The PET/CT program is being revised due to changes made to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
+The PET/CT program has been revised due to changes made to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
 The revisions will ensure this certificate program continues to provide MRTs an opportunity to enhance their knowledge and gain recognition for their clinical expertise in PET CT Imaging.